greglobinski/dev.greglobinski.com/content/posts/2018-07-09--custom-social-share-buttons-gatsby-1/index.md

 ---
-title: How to add custom social sharing buttons to GatsbyJS blog 1/3
+title: How to add custom social sharing buttons to a GatsbyJS blog's home page
 category: tutorial
 cover: custom-social-share-buttons-gatsby.png
 ---